In Memory of… Erin “Bug” Flatley, 1978 – 2002

-New this year, there are two award categories: U.S. Nurse, International Nurse, Sepsis Coordinator, and Student.
-Recognition will be given to two licensed nurses from the U.S. and one licensed nurse from anywhere on the globe who demonstrate excellence in their work and a commitment for improving outcomes among pediatric patients.
-Each honoree will receive a $2,500 award and be recognized at the Sepsis Heroes gala in New York City.
-In addition, the two U.S. recipients will be personally invited to attend Sepsis Heroes including one domestic flight and hotel stay, each.
+New for 2018, there will be four award categories: U.S. Nurse, International Nurse, Sepsis Coordinator, and Student.
+Recognition will be given to two licensed nurses from the U.S. and one licensed nurse from anywhere on the globe who demonstrate excellence in their work and a commitment to improving outcomes among pediatric patients.
+Additionally, one sepsis coordinator in a U.S. healthcare system and two nursing students who have focused on sepsis will be honored.

 Erin Kay Flatley Spirit Award

-The award will recognize one organization or individual each year and will be presented at the annual Sepsis Heroes event in New York City.
-The Spirit Award recipient will be one that is effectively bringing Erin’s spirit to the fight against sepsis and selected by a panel of experts.
+The award recognizes one organization or individual each year and is presented at the annual Sepsis Heroes gala in New York City.
+Spirit Award recipients effectively bring Erin’s spirit to the fight against sepsis and are selected by a panel of experts.
 Recipients receive a $5,000 award to further their work.